-- Provide diverse housing types to serve mixed income and special populations. - Incorporate public art into streetscape improvements. - Design sites to encourage physical activity and support pedestrianfriendly, street-oriented development.
+- Provide diverse housing types to serve mixed income and special populations. - Incorporate public art and other gateway features into new development. - Design sites to encourage physical activity and support a pedestrianfriendly development. - Preserve space on-site for small neighborhood retail and services that cater to the community's various income levels.